 There are several main factors that contribute to the price of a drum shell pack:

-- The level of craftsmanship and care into making the drums: a drum set that was built by hand by a craftsman over the course of several months will cost more than an off-the-shelf drum set mass-produced in the far east
+- The level of craftsmanship: a drum set that was built by hand by a craftsman over the course of several months will cost more than an off-the-shelf drum set mass-produced in the far east.

 - The size of the drum set shell pack: an enormous 12-piece drum set with multiple bass drums and snares will cost far more than a basic 5-piece drum set.

 - The quality and type of finish: a 12-stage lacquer finish is more labor-intensive and costs more to produce than a simple wrap that is glued onto the wood shell, for example.

 The sizes of shell packs vary, but they can include any number of drums from 3-piece sets all the way through to a 10-piece drum set or more.
 But the most common drum set shell pack is a 5-piece drum kit configuration.